descope/python-sdk/README.md

 If you wish to run any of our code samples and play with them, check out our [Code Examples](#code-examples) section.

 If you're performing end-to-end testing, check out the [Utils for your end to end (e2e) tests and integration tests](#utils-for-your-end-to-end-e2e-tests-and-integration-tests) section.
-You will need to use the `descopeClient` object created under [Setup](#setup-1) guide.
+You will need to use the `DescopeClient` object created under [Setup](#setup-1) guide.

 For rate limiting information, please confer to the [API Rate Limits](#api-rate-limits) section.